Chante6412/Chante6412/README.md

 - 👋 Hi, I’m @Chante6412
-- 👀 I’m interested in ...
-Shiny things
+- 👀 I’m in love with Soft gradients, plants, and animation
-- 🌱 I’m currently learning ...
-Javascript
+- 🌱 I’m currently learning 💖everything💖
 - 💞️ I’m looking to collaborate on ... nothing... yet
-- 📫 How to reach me ... eh no
+- 📫 How to reach me is a secret for now

 <!---
 Chante6412/Chante6412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.